Student Orientation Leader Position

 - Positive attitude and enthusiasm for UC

 - Display and promote a courteous, prompt, and friendly attitude toward all

 - Be a full-time returning student for the upcoming academic year

 - Maintain an undergraduate, full-time status during the current academic year

 - Minimum cumulative GPA of 2.9 (exceptions may be made on a case by case basis)

 - Must be available and able to attend all the Mandatory Dates of Employment listed in the SOL application packet including SOL Training, team meetings, SOL Retreat, Bearcats Bound Orientation, planning sessions, and programs.
 This requirement is compulsory and binding.
 Please do NOT apply if you are unable to meet this criterion.
 There is some discretion with the Flexible Dates of Employment.
 The Optional Dates are open dates.

-- Due to the considerable time commitment involved you will not be able to take classes during summer semesters throughout SOL Training and Bearcats Bound Orientation
+- Due to the considerable time commitment involved you will not be able to take in-person classes during summer semesters throughout SOL Training and Bearcats Bound Orientation

 - Must sign and uphold the terms of the Student Orientation Leader Agreement